skucik20/AtomicHabits/README.md

 - [ ] Logic for ProgresHistory -> some charts etc
 - [ ] Notyfications
 - [ ] Add info that habbit has beed added
+- [ ] Add some animations in background
 - [ ] Remove highliting of the list
 - [ ] Make toast in MVVM